 Zoom Training Sessions

-OIT’s Video Conferencing Services is offering synchronous Zoom training sessions,
+OIT’s Video Conferencing Services offers synchronous Zoom training sessions to departments

 Tips for avoiding "Zoombombing"

 Do NOT share your Zoom link on Social Media!